python/typing/docs/spec/concepts.rst

 of values by the types of their attributes and methods, or the types of their dictionary keys and values.
 These are called "structural types."
-A structural type may be a subtype of another type without any inheritance or subclassing relationship, simply because it shares all the attributes/methods (or keys/values) of the supertype, and adds additional requirements, thus representing a subset of the possible values.
+A structural type may be a subtype of another type without any inheritance or subclassing relationship, simply because it meets all the requirements of the supertype, and perhaps adds more, thus representing a subset of the possible values of the supertype.
 This is "structural subtyping."

 Although the means of specifying the set of values represented by the types differs, the fundamental concepts are the same for both nominal and structural